kevin-hanselman/dud/CONTRIBUTING.md

 sequences using subdirectories (e.g. see `integration/tests/basic_file_operations`), in which case the sub-tests share a Dud project and are executed in lexicographic order.

+## Documentation and Website

+This project uses [Hugo](https://gohugo.io/) to turn Markdown files under `hugo/content/` into a static website served on Github Pages.
+The CLI docs are generated automatically by the Cobra Go library (see `make cli-docs`), but all other Markdown files require some level of manual intervention.

+### Benchmarks

+TODO: Expand this documentation.

+See `make hugo/content/benchmarks/_index.md` for how the benchmarks page is built.

+### Jupyter Notebooks

+TODO: Expand this documentation.

+See `make hugo/notebooks/%.md` for how Jupyter Notebooks on converted to Markdown, and then see `make hugo/content/%.md` for how that Markdown is made Hugo-ready.